 The house was built in the sixteenth century by a cheese merchant.
-The ground floor is from the fifteenth century, is in stone and has arcades, under which were the shops.
+The ground floor is from the fifteenth century, which is composed of stone and suited with arcades, under which were the shops.

-Take a look at the first floor, you will see the date of its construction in 1589.
+Please take a look at the first floor; you will see the date of its construction in 1589.
 The house owes its name to Philippe Kammerzell, who owned it in the mid-19th century.
 It currently houses a famous restaurant.

-Next door is the tourist office, in case you need to expand the information.
+Next door is the tourist office; in case you require further information.

 It was built in the Parisian style between 1732 and 1742.
-At the beginning of the nineteenth century it was the residence of Napoleon, which was highly esteemed by the Alsatians.
+Then, at the beginning of the nineteenth century, Napoleon’s residence, which the Alsatians highly esteemed.

-If you arrive at a more decent hour than us, you can visit one of the museums.
-As the Museum of Decorative Arts, the Museum of Fine Arts and the Archaeological Museum.
+If you arrive at a more decent hour than us, you can visit one of the museums, such as the Museum of Decorative Arts, the Museum of Fine Arts, and the Archaeological Museum.